Beautiful Boy (2018 film): Release

 Beautiful Boy had its world premiere at the Toronto International Film Festival on September 7, 2018, with the cast and director in attendance, along with David and Nic Sheff making a surprise appearance after the premiere.
 The film was theatrically released in the United States on October 12, 2018, and was released in the United Kingdom on January 18, 2019.
-The film was made available to stream on Amazon Prime on January 3, 2019.
+The film was made available to stream on Prime Video on January 3, 2019.

 Reception

 Critical response

-Timothée Chalamet's performance received positive reviews from critics and he received his second Golden Globe Award & Screen Actors Guild Award nominations and his third BAFTA Award nomination.
+Timothée Chalamet's performance garnered critical praise and he received his second Golden Globe Award and Screen Actors Guild Award nominations and his third BAFTA Award nomination.

-On Rotten Tomatoes, the film has an approval rating of 68% based on 266 reviews, with an average rating of 6.5/10.
+On Rotten Tomatoes, the film has an approval rating of 67% based on 264 reviews.
 The website's critical consensus reads: "Beautiful Boy sees Timothée Chalamet and Steve Carell delivering showcase work that's often powerful enough to make up for the story's muted emotional impact."
 On Metacritic, the film has a weighted average score of 62 out of 100, based on 45 critics, indicating "generally favorable reviews".

+Reviewers praised the central performances while also criticizing elements of the film's structure and pacing.
+Christy Lemire of RogerEbert.com praised the work of Carell and Chalamet but criticized the nonlinear narrative, writing that it detracted from the actors' performances.
+Steve Pond of TheWrap similarly praised both actors, while criticizing the film's length.